Certified Spinning® Instructor & Personal Trainer

 Not only is biking easier on joints since it is a non-impact exercise, but a recumbent

 Challenging for Riders of All

 Preset programming is usually included in the console of these models allowing riders to select workouts and resistance levels that continue to be challenging.
-This helps build cardiovascular endurance, which provides benefits such as decreasing the chance for heart disease, diabetes, and stroke, building bone density, increasing stamina and strength, and assisting with weight management.
+This helps build cardiovascular endurance, which provides benefits such as decreasing the chance of heart disease, diabetes, and stroke, building bone density, increasing stamina and strength, and assisting with weight management.

 Muscles Worked with a Recumbent

 The glutes or buttock muscles are one of the leading powerhouse muscle groups for biking.
 Gluteus Medius, Maximus, and Minimus drive power through hip extension during the pedal stroke.

 The quadriceps have four different muscles: Vastus Lateralis, Vastus Medialis, Vastus Intermerdias that help with knee extension, while Rectus Femoris assists with knee and hip extension.

 The muscles Semitendinosus, Semimembranosus, and Bicep Femoris form the hamstring and are responsible for knee flexion and hip extension.

 The anterior tibialis muscle helps with dorsiflexion (points the toes up).